Our Lady of Good Help Catholic Homeschool Co-Op

 • We have chosen Art projects that correspond to Ancient, Medieval, Modern, and American.
 Students are learning the basic foundations of Art that corresponds best to their age group, PreK-5.

-• At this time, our 6-12 students are studying Portraiture and other Artistic mediums, building on techniques they learn throughout the semester.
+• At this time, our 6th-8th students are studying ceramics.
+In the past they have studied portraiture and other artistic mediums, building on techniques they learn throughout the semester.

 Music

-• In Music, our tutor Ms. Sherri Gordon instructs our PreK-5 students in foundational aspects of learning to read music, training their voices, and keeping rhythm.
+• In Music, our tutor instructs our PreK-5 students in foundational aspects of learning to read music, training their voices, and keeping rhythm.
 Students in grades 3-5 are learning how to sing music with multiple parts in harmony.

 • This class will culminate in a short performance at the end of each semester for the children to show what they've learned.